Helliarc/sqliteT1/README.md

-# NewProject
+# SQLite Project
-Custom default directory structure of a new C++ Project.
+Default directory and CMAKE structure of a new C++ Project that includes SQLite.
 Clone when starting new project.